Public Transit Resources

 - Hewitt, at East Shore Road & Greenwood Lake Turnpike (Route 511) for Sterling Ridge & Hewitt-Butler Trails (must request this stop).

-- Greenwood Lake NJ (State Line stop), for State Line & Appalachian Trails on ridge (must request this stop).
+- Greenwood Lake, NJ (State Line stop), for State Line & Appalachian Trails on Ridge (must request this stop).

 Delaware Water Gap Trails

 Martz Trailways (800-233-8604 or www.martztrailways.com) provides frequent non-stop express bus service daily from New York PABT to Stroudsburg/Delaware Water Gap.
-From the Martz bus station, walk down the street (Main Street / Rt 611 South) into the Village of Delaware Water Gap and proceed to crosswalk marked "Appalachian Trail."
+From the Martz bus station, walk down the street (Main Street / Rt 611 South) into the Village of Delaware Water Gap and proceed to the crosswalk marked “Appalachian Trail.”
 This leads to the pedestrian walkway over the I-80 bridge crossing the Delaware River.
 The AT leads to the welcome center for the Delaware Water Gap National Recreation Area on the New Jersey side of the river.
 Here, in addition to the AT, there is access to the Mt.
 Tammany Trail, with links to many other trails in Worthington State Forest.
+Outline